AqwamCreates/DataPredict/docs/HighValueProjectTutorials/TipsForOnlineTrainingWithLimitedDataset.md

 # Tips For Online Training With Limited Dataset

-## Avoid using Z-Score And Minimum-Maximum Normalization
+## Avoid Using Z-Score And Minimum-Maximum Normalization

 Z-Score and minimum-maximum normalization have this issue where the distribution changes when you use different datasets to train the same models.